Ph.D., Indiana University

 A.B., Princeton University

-I'm an Associate Professor in the Computer Science Department at SUNY Binghamton, in the Grid Computing Research Laboratory.
+I'm an Associate Professor in the Computer Science Department at SUNY Binghamton.
 Prior to that I was a post-doctoral fellow in the Extreme!
 Computing lab in the Indiana University Computer Science Department, and a research scientist in the Knowledge Acquisition and Projection Lab within the Pervasive Technology Labs at Indiana University.

 I'm actively recruiting talented and motivated graduate students, and have some funding available, though primarily for Ph.D. students.
 I also am willing to direct some qualified independent study projects.
 If you see anything on this page that looks interesting, contact me to arrange a meeting.